 No charges filed after Wednesday night standoff in Lewiston

-May 5—LEWISTON — Wednesday night's standoff on Boston Avenue ended peacefully after police talked to a man experiencing emotional difficulties.
+May 6—LEWISTON — Wednesday night's standoff on Boston Avenue ended peacefully after police talked to a man experiencing emotional difficulties.

 The man, whose identity was not released by police, was not taken into custody and was not charged, Lt.
 Derrick St. Laurent said Thursday.